roblevesque/webglmapview/README.md

 * Interface/UX Improvements
 * Additional navigation features
-* Improvement of rote selection, and ability to choose the other routes
+* Improvement of route selection, and ability to choose the other routes
 * Live game data / Sensor Data (Based on in game token, or something of that sort)
 * Embeded client (Maybe??)